klancar16/repotter/README.md

     - `note`: Any additional notes
     - `retired`: Whether the pot is retired/no longer in use (boolean)

+    Alternatively, you can use an example CSV file: `example/plants_pots_example.csv`.

 2. **Upload your CSV** using the file upload interface

 3. **View your repotting plan**: